viewpit/Aurelia_bootstrap4/README.md

 * `dotnet restore` - This restores the .NET packages for the ASP.NET part of the application.
 * `npm install` - This restores the JavaScript packages that comprise Aurelia along with the related frontend build and development tooling, such as Webpack and TypeScript.
+* `dotnet run` - Start url: http://localhost:5000

+#### Bug fix
+If Node-sass was build for old node.js version, run:
+* `npm rebuild node-sass --force -d` - This rebuild it for node 6 or 8.

+If webpack build error:
+* `FlagDependencyUsagePlugin.js const oldUsed = module.used`, then update Node (http://nodejs.org/) and NPM (https://www.npmjs.com/package/npm-windows-upgrade)

 ### Configuring Your Environment